Day 7 – The Chateau to Whanganui

 From Day One, Hynds, New Zealand leading suppliers to the Civil Construction Industry, came on board the Tour as strong supporters of the Heart Foundation.
 Riding teams on both Islands they build rapport with suppliers and clients inviting them to join them on stages to experience the thrill of riding in a real Bike Tour race and building relationships along the way.
 Hynds have contributed to the success of The Tour putting energy on the road and contributing significant resources to help raise $1.25 million for the charities.

-The Chateau will farewell you with a ride that drops you down hundreds of metres before your right-hand turn at Raetihi.
-There are some unexpected hill climbs and the road narrows to finally leads you into the tiny settlement of Pipiriki on the banks of the Whanganui River.
-Here you can buy lunch in the old Schoolhouse and rest and fuel up before the afternoon final stage.
-The start for todays second stage is outside the Marae at Ranana and continues on the Old River Road to join the Parapara Road that rides you down into the River City of Whanganui.
+The Chateau will farewell you with a ride that drops you down hundreds of meters before your right-hand turn at Raetihi.
+There are some unexpected hill climbs and the road narrows to finally lead you into the tiny settlement of Pipiriki, on the banks of the Whanganui River.
+These roads are narrow and extra caution required on the short sharp downhill sections.
+At Pipiriki you can buy lunch in the old Schoolhouse and rest and fuel up before the afternoon final stage.
+For those with a little less urgency a glance to your left will give you great views of the Whanganui River The start for today’s second stage is outside the Marae at Ranana and continues on the Old River Road to join the Parapara Road that rides you down into the River City of Whanganui.

 The road twist and turns, with short, sharp down-hills, that will keep your hands on the brakes!